-Recreational swimming and organized swimming activities with Summer Zone counselors and EHS Swim Team members
+- Recreational swimming and organized swimming activities with Summer Zone counselors and EHS Swim Team members - Teaching platforms to reduce the water depth from the 7-foot depth to a 31⁄2-foot depth - District 7-provided flotation devices, required for all participants, to ensure student safety in and around the water

-Teaching platforms to reduce the water depth from the 7-foot depth to a 31⁄2-foot depth country, bringing 200-300 coaches to the CFAC.
+According to Rettle, this year's calendar is a repeat of last year.
+In addition, the CFAC will host the 2016 Midwest Regional Coaches Summit, one of four such meetings in the country, bringing 200-300 coaches to the CFAC.
 The 2016 Boys IHSA Sectional Championships is also scheduled.

-District 7-provided flotation devices, required for all participants, to ensure student safety in and around the water

-Rettle said that this year's calendar is a repeat of last year.
-In addition, the CFAC will host the 2016 Midwest Regional Coaches Summit, one of four such meetings in the